0b10010010/MotorlabMBD/README.md

 - [x] use data = uint8(fread(this.serialPort,totNumBytes)'); <- See GloTalkClass.m
 - [x] create callback function to call when 2048 bytes of data is received from the &mu; and plot it
 - [ ] create a new Simulink diagram for Simulink_Motorlab to remove PIL bug
+## Simulink
+- [ ] create a derivative filter to get velocity from position
+- [ ] edit HIL Simulink model to send the data (all 2048 by n fields containing position, velocity, etc.) back to host PC when a button is pressed.

 ## MATLAB Data Handle
 When the Run Wave Autosave button is used to collect the whole data, motorlabGUI runAutosaveButton_Callback function sends the &mu;controller parameter object to start Autosave.
 Then the gui waits for the &mu;controller which sends a single instance at a time, total of 2048 times.
 Each instance contains all 9 floatval data.
 See function receiveAllObjects in GloTalkClass.m. totNumBytes is (numBytes+9)*numInstance where numBytes is the sizeof(logDataDataType), '+9' is the other bytes in the buffer: start (+3), objID (+1), instance (+2), numBytes (+1), endBytes (+2), and numInstance is 2048 for the logDataDataType.